🇨🇰 Cook Islands Sex Work Information

 ⚠️ Risks and Consequences

 Sex work is legal in private settings in Vanuatu.
-However, associated activities such as soliciting in public places, brothel-keeping, and procuring are criminalized under the Penal Code.
+However, associated activities such as soliciting in public places, brothel-keeping, and procuring are criminalised under the Penal Code.

 ⚠️ Risks and Consequences

-Sex work is legal in Fiji; however, associated activities such as soliciting in public places, brothel-keeping, and procuring are criminalized under the Crimes Decree 2009
+Sex work is legal in Fiji; however, associated activities such as soliciting in public places, brothel-keeping, and procuring are criminalised under the Crimes Decree 2009

 ⚠️ Risks and Consequences

 Sex work is illegal in Samoa.
-Both the act of engaging in sex work and related activities are criminalized under the Crimes Act 2013.
+Both the act of engaging in sex work and related activities are criminalised under the Crimes Act 2013.
 Section 72

 ⚠️ Risks and Consequences

-Sex work is legal in Tonga; however, associated activities such as soliciting in public places, brothel-keeping, and procuring are criminalized under the Criminal Offences Act
+Sex work is legal in Tonga; however, associated activities such as soliciting in public places, brothel-keeping, and procuring are criminalised under the Criminal Offences Act

 ⚠️ Risks and Consequences